Photosystem: Structure of PSI and PSII

-A reaction center comprises several (about 25-30) protein subunits, which provide a scaffold for a series of cofactors.
-The cofactors can be pigments (like chlorophyll, pheophytin, carotenoids), quinones, or iron-sulfur clusters.

 Each photosystem has two main subunits: an antenna complex (a light harvesting complex or LHC) and a reaction center.
 The antenna complex is where light is captured, while the reaction center is where this light energy is transformed into chemical energy.
 At the reaction center, there are many polypeptides that are surrounded by pigment proteins.
 At the center of the reaction center is a special pair of chlorophyll molecules.
+A reaction center comprises several (about 25-30) protein subunits, which provide a scaffold for a series of cofactors.
+The cofactors can be pigments (like chlorophyll, pheophytin, carotenoids), quinones, or iron-sulfur clusters.

+PSI

+The cyclic light-dependent reactions occur only when the sole photosystem being used is photosystem I. Photosystem I excites electrons which then cycle from the transport protein, ferredoxin (Fd), to cytochrome b_{6}f complex, to another transport protein, plastocyanin (Pc), and back to photosystem I. A proton gradient is created across the thylakoid membrane (6) as protons (3) are transported from the chloroplast stroma (4) to the thylakoid lumen (5).
+Through chemiosmosis, ATP (9) is produced where ATP synthase (1) binds an inorganic phosphate group (8) to an ADP molecule (7).

+PSI accepts electrons from plastocyanin and transfers them either to NADPH (noncyclic electron transport) or back to cytochrome b_{6}f (cyclic electron transport):